Expensify/App/docs/articles/expensify-classic/expensify-partner-program/Partner-Billing-Guide.md

 # Understanding the billing process

-Expensify bills the owner of the expense policy for the activity on that policy.
-If accountants retain ownership of client policies, they receive the bill and can then re-bill their clients based on individual agreements.
+Expensify bills the owner of the expense workspace for the activity on that workspace.
+If accountants retain ownership of client workspaces, they receive the bill and can then re-bill their clients based on individual agreements.

 Each month, Expensify will send a consolidated bill detailing:
 - **Pay-per-use seats:** This is the number of active clients and their users for the month.